mlefeb01/SpigotUtils/README.md

 # SpigotUtils
-A work in progress library containing code that I find useful when creating plugins.
+A work in progress library containing code that I find useful.
 SpigotUtils is split into two parts: API and Plugin.
 The API is standalone and can be used independently.
-The plugin will build upon the API providing features such as auto-reloading yml configurations
+The plugin builds upon the API providing more utilities to make plugin development less verbose

 ### Motivation
-When developing plugins, project setup can take more time than intended.
-By creating a library containing classes/methods I find myself implementing frequently I can expedite this process tremendously (creating a stub project also helps)
+When developing plugins, it is very common to reuse code like any type of development.
+Simply copy-pasting your code between different projects creates maintainability issues.
+By creating a library all this reusable code can be kept in one place and expanded upon.

 ### Current Features
 - Location Adapter (Serialize/deserialize location objects)